typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

         This is especially useful when combined with a version range.
 The problem with using `v1` or `v1.2` is that for GitHub Actions, these are changing tags or changing branches and not static releases.
-In the Maven world, however, a version that does not end in `-SNAPSHOT` is considered immutable and is not expected to change.
+In the Maven world, however, a version that does not end with `-SNAPSHOT` is considered immutable and is not expected to change.
         This means that if a new version of the action is released that adds a new input, you cannot use it easily as you still have the old `v1` artifact in your Maven cache and it will not be updated usually, even though the binding server provides a new binding including the added input.
 And even if you remove the old version from the Maven cache and get a new version from the bindings server, other people might also have this outdated version in their Maven cache and then fail compilation with your changes.
+        It's worth emphasizing that this problem is currently present only when iterating on your workflows locally.
+When running on GitHub Actions, this problem doesn't exist because the state of Maven Local repo isn't cached between the runs.

-        To mitigate this problem, you can for example use a dependency like `gradle:actions__setup-gradle___major:[v3,v4)`.
+        To mitigate this problem, you can for example use a dependency like `gradle:actions__setup-gradle___major:[v3,v4)` (from `v3` inclusive to `v4` exclusive).
         This will resolve to the latest `v3.x.y` version and thus include any newly added inputs, but still only write `v3` to the YAML.
 Without the `___major` suffix or a not semantically matching range like `[v3,v5)` or even `[v3,v4]`, you will get problems with the consistency check as then the YAML output changes as soon as a new version is released.
 For a minor version you would accordingly use the `___minor` suffix together with a range like `[v4.0,v4.1)` to get the latest `v4.0` release if the action in question provides such a tag or branch.